Chart Color Schemes

 Seaford - Seaford Meadows lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Seaford - Seaford Meadows' population is approximately 15,773 as of November 2025.
-This figure reflects an increase of 1,596 people since the 2021 Census, which reported a population of 14,177.
-The change is inferred from the estimated resident population of 15,149 in June 2024 and an additional 260 validated new addresses since the Census date.
-This results in a population density ratio of 1,375 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Seaford - Seaford Meadows' growth rate of 11.3% since the 2021 census exceeds that of the SA3 area (6.2%) and the SA4 region, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 41.4% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+As of February 2026, Seaford - Seaford Meadows' population is approximately 15,773.
+This figure represents a 11.3% increase since the 2021 Census, which reported a population of 14,177.
+The growth was inferred from ABS estimated resident population data of 15,149 in June 2024 and an additional 257 validated new addresses since the Census date.
+This results in a population density of 1,375 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Seaford - Seaford Meadows' growth exceeded both SA3 area (6.4%) and SA4 region, positioning it as a growth leader.
+Overseas migration contributed approximately 41.4% of overall population gains recently, with all drivers including natural growth and interstate migration being positive factors.

 Frequently Asked Questions - Population